What Does it Take to Be a Parking Lot Attendant?

 |District of Columbia||$28,490|

-What Tools & Technology do Parking Lot Attendants Use?
+Tools & Technologies Used by Parking Lot Attendants

 - Microsoft Excel